SovereignCloudStack/standards/Standards/scs-XXXX-v1-ntp-decisions.md

 Unlike PTP as a protocol, it's driver interface in Linux seems to be a popular choice for time synchronization in the form of paravirtualization.
 The _ptp\_kvm_ kernel module will communicate directly with the KVM hypervisor to provide a PTP device file that follows the system time of the host.
-Hyper-V also offers time synchronization through a PTP device file managed by its _Linux Integration Services_.
+Hyper-V also offers time synchronization through a PTP device file, managed by its _Linux Integration Services_.

 Paravirtualized time synchronization has the benefit of generally offering the highest precision.
 Like RTC clock emulation, it also works independently of the guest system's network connectivity.